grumpycoders/pcsx-redux/docs/index.md

-Welcome to the Pcsx-redux emulator documentation.
+Welcome to the [Pcsx-redux emulator](https://github.com/grumpycoders/pcsx-redux) documentation.

+You can get the emulator for various platforms here : [https://github.com/grumpycoders/pcsx-redux#where](https://github.com/grumpycoders/pcsx-redux#where)

 You can find a one page version of this site here : [One page version](one.md)